alexandr-masl/nestjs-microservices/README.md

 For production environments, this application is intended to be orchestrated using Kubernetes, which will manage the deployment, scaling, and monitoring of the application instances.
 Nginx may also be used as a reverse proxy and load balancer to distribute incoming traffic across multiple instances, ensuring high availability and reliability.

-While Docker and Docker Compose configurations are provided within the project for local development and testing purposes, the full setup, including Kubernetes and Nginx configurations, should be tailored and implemented on the production server.
+While Docker, Docker Compose and Nginx configurations are provided within the project for local development and testing purposes, the full setup, including Kubernetes and Nginx configurations, should be tailored and implemented on the production server.
 These production-specific configurations are not fully described in this document, as they depend on the specific requirements and infrastructure of the deployment environment.

 ## Table of Contents